AndriaSalah/MusicPlayer-web/README.md

 ## Features

-- Choose between different colors and accents for the website (WIP)
+- Choose between different colors and accents for the website
 - Shuffle , next , prev , pause and play
 - Queue --> view Queue , add to Queue
 - Last session is saved so u can come back to where you were